Children in Nature: The Health Benefits By Laura Kennedy

 James* is a highly intelligent young boy who needs to be able to move about and expend his energy as it builds, not just at designated school break times.
 A traditional classroom setting sets James up for failure, as he does not fit into the mould that we expect of our young children, being seated in a classroom for close to six hours with just two short breaks during that day.
 However, in a Forest School setting James appears to be a different child, in fact who we meet is his true self.
 He can move about freely, engaging with nature as it presents itself rather than on a scheduled time table drawn up by a teacher.
 He self-regulates, allowing him to reconcile situations before they escalate, and therefore is very popular amongst his peers, whereas indoors his ability to react positively to a difficult situation is challenged by the confines of the environment.
 Allowing James the space to grow into his true self is a joy to observe.

 These are just two tales of two children who found their voice and their true self in the woods.
 I could follow both of these up with a story of every child that I have had the pleasure of encountering on my journey wondering wild.
 Being outdoors in nature is undoubtedly the most natural environment for children and the benefits are long lasting.
 We see children who are co-operative and aware of others and their surroundings, whose language and communication skills improve, whose self-esteem and confidence grow, whose physical skills are enhanced and who are motivated to learn.
 Children with reduced anxiety and increased energy, but most of all, we see happy children.
 What more could you ask for than that?

 Excerpt taken from Laura's blog - "Wondering Wild", definitely worth a visit.
-Laura is hosting the Survival Skills Summer Camp at Brigit’s Garden.
+The forest school inspired summer camps at Brigit's Garden are wonderful.
 Children will benefit from five days immersed in nature, engaging with their natural environment and learning the skills essential to survive in the wilds.
 Phone 091 550905 to book.